wikimedia/mediawiki-extensions-FileImporter/docs/metrics.md

 * **{PREFIX}.import.details.fileRevisions.{AGGREGATION}** - Number of file revisions imported.
 * **{PREFIX}.import.details.individualFileSizes.{AGGREGATION}** - Individual file revision sizes (bytes).
 * **{PREFIX}.import.details.totalFileSizes.{AGGREGATION}** - Total size of all revisions in a single import (bytes).

+##### Errors

+All errors are logged this group of metrics.
+A few errors are "recoverable", meaning that the user can complete the import by making trivial changes to the file title, for example.
+Unrecoverable errors cannot be resolved without going outside of the workflow, for example being granted upload permissions.
+Errors are broken down by type, and are catalogued on a [wiki page](https://www.mediawiki.org/wiki/Extension:FileImporter/Errors).

+* **{PREFIX}.error.byRecoverable.{true/false}.byType.{error-key}'